 Why Rubs Are Better Than Marinades

 THAI RUB This rub is used throughout Southeast Asia where live-fire cooking is a primary means of preparing food.
 The rub is usually applied dry about half an hour before cooking, but you may want to add a few slugs of olive oil to moisten things up.
-If you don’t add oil to your rub, make sure you soak a paper towel in a lubricant like peanut, coconut, or grape-seed oil and paint your grill grate before cooking.
+If you don’t add oil to your rub, make sure you soak a paper towel in a lubricant like peanut, coconut, or grape seed oil and paint your grill grate before cooking.
 This will prevent charring and sticking.
 For one cup of rub: 4 tablespoons garlic powder 4 tablespoons sugar 4 tablespoons salt 3 tablespoons turmeric (if you don’t know this spice, be careful — it will stain everything it touches yellow) 2 tablespoons cornstarch 2 tablespoons white pepper 1-3 tablespoons cayenne pepper (to taste) This recipe makes a lot of rub.
 Some of that rub is meant to be saved.
 If you put all this rub on one batch of chicken, you will kill someone.